Glossary of broadband speed terms

 The actual download and upload speeds that you experience when using the internet will be slower than the Access Line Speed for your line.
 This is because of various factors, including:

 If you are using a wireless connection between your computer and the router - wireless connections can be affected by interference from thick walls in your home, other electrical items such as baby monitors or cordless phones, and local congestion if there are a number of wireless connections using the same wireless channels (frequency) in your neighbourhood.

 The number of people that are using the same website as you at the same time, and at peak times (weekday evenings and weekends) as well as the number of people using the internet in the UK and worldwide at the same time, can cause speeds can vary throughout the day.

 You may experience slower speeds during peak times (from 5pm to 12am each day) for certain applications that use up a lot of bandwidth and are not time critical, such as peer-to-peer and newsgroups.
 This is as a result of Sky's Traffic Management, which is applied to the Connect network so that we are able to provide a sustainable quality broadband service to our Connect customers.

 There is also an Excessive Use Policy that applies to Connect customers during peak times.
 If you are in the top 2% of Connect customers using an excessive amount of bandwidth and impacting other customers' experience on the Connect product we may apply more severe restrictions to your speeds for all applications during peak times.
 For more details see the Usage Policies section of the Sky Broadband Terms and Conditions.

 Speed & Connection Testing

-To test the performance of your line, we will start your Sky Broadband at a low speed on the first day.
-Over the first ten days we will try to increase your speeds and will then set your line to provide the best speeds supported with a reliable connection.
-During these first ten days you may notice some variations in speed and your connection may be intermittent at times; this is normal.
+Please leave your Sky Hub turned on for the first ten days so we can test different broadband speeds and settings on your line.
+Your starting speed will be the best speed your line can support based on factors such as the condition of your line.
+During these first ten days you may notice some variations in speed and your connection may be intermittent at times: this is normal.